Interview with Par Sund, the Logistics and Supply Chain Manager of ScandFibre Logistics AB.

 A way to bring different national Infrastructure Managers together to harmonize technical limitations and train paths constructions, as well as to eliminate administrative double work and to remove old national barriers on a deregulated European railway market.
 However, the Rail Freight Corridors are still struggling to find the right forms and how to pack the services to be offered.

 - Can you describe to us your experience with ScanMed RFC?

-A very structured and creative way to offer train paths within a complex set of regulations - this in order to support all actors to enhance the competitiveness of long distance rail freight passing through several nations, all with their own cultures as well as processes for planning and allocating capacity.
+A very structured and creative way to offer train paths within a complex set of regulations – this to support all actors to enhance the competitiveness of long-distance rail freight passing through several nations, all with their own cultures as well as processes for planning and allocating capacity.

 - How would you qualify it?

 Very positive from our point of view and for some of the selected partner-railway undertakings, while others are very negative.
 Our business model cannot afford conflicts between our selected RU partners.

 - What would you expect ScanMed RFC to deliver that would support ScandFibre’s development?